 RESIDENTS IN COUNTERPART COUNTRIES/REGIONS

-The following FAQs apply to persons who are residents in countries/regions that have established RGL arrangements with Singapore seeking single-entry, short-term essential business and official visit into Singapore:
+The following FAQs apply to persons who are residents of Brunei Darussalam and selected regions in Mainland China (i.e. Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang) who are seeking single-entry, short-term essential business and official visit to Singapore under the RGL arrangement.

 Click on the links below to jump to the sections relevant to you:

 1. What is a SafeTravel Pass under the RGL arrangement for travel to Singapore?

 The SafeTravel Pass issued under the RGL arrangement is a non-transferrable single-entry travel document.
 It allows a traveller to seek short-term essential business and official visit into Singapore within a stipulated week (0000 hours Monday to 2359 hours Sundays), where he/she can remain in Singapore for the duration stipulated in the visit pass issued at the immigration counters of Singapore.

 2. Is there a limit to the number of times I can apply for a SafeTravel Pass under the RGL arrangement?